 Creating Projects that are Good for Local Communities

-Croagh Wind Farm has the potential to bring significant positive benefit to the local community.
-The project will create sustainable local employment, it will contribute annual rates to the local authority and it will provide opportunity for local community investment in the project in line with the new Renewable Energy Support Scheme.
-As with all wind farm projects which Coillte develop, a community benefit fund will be put in place for the lifetime of the project to provide direct funding to those areas surrounding the project.
+Croagh Wind Farm has the potential to bring significant positive benefits to local communities.
+The project will support local employment, it will contribute annual rates to the local authority and it will provide opportunity for a local Community Benefit Fund in the project in line with the new Renewable Electricity Support Scheme (RESS).

 The Renewable Electricity Support Scheme (RESS) is a policy initiative to deliver on the Government’s Climate Action Plan.
 One key emphasis is that communities should benefit directly from all the renewable electricity projects being supported by the scheme.

 An important feature of RESS is that all projects must establish a Community Benefit Fund to be used for the wider environmental, social and economic wellbeing of the local community, and the scheme puts communities at the heart of the decision-making.

 What does this bring to the local community?